industrialtablet/ChiaHardFullNodeWallet/README.md

 This is the documentation for Chia Hard Full Node Wallet, written by RSD Team of HYY Technology Co.,Ltd.

 # Chia Hard Full Node Wallet
-Chia Hard Full Node Wallet can sync to latest height.
-It makes you get full node wallet any time.
+Chia Hard Full Node Wallet havd synced to latest height.
+It help you get full node wallet anytime.
 And do not need long time syncing for full note when you want farming chia cions.

 # Hardware
 ![](Hardware.webp)